-A school district is authorized to levy maintenance and operation taxes ("M&O Tax") subject to approval of a proposition submitted to district voters under section 45.003(d) of the Texas Education Code, as amended.
-The maximum M&O Tax rate that may be levied by a district cannot exceed the voted maximum rate or the maximum rate described in the next succeeding paragraph (see "AD VALOREM TAX PROCEDURES - Public Hearing and Voter-Approval Tax Rate" herein).
-The maximum voted M&O tax rate for the District is \$1.50 per \$100 of assessed valuation as approved by the voters at an election held on July 23, 1960, under Article 2784e-1, Texas Revised Statutes Annotated, as amended (Article 2784e-1").
+A school district is authorized to levy maintenance and operation ("M&O") taxes subject to the approval of a proposition submitted to district voters under Section 45.003(d), Texas Education Code, as amended.
+The maximum M&O Tax rate that may be levied by a district cannot exceed the voted maximum rate or the maximum rate described in the next succeeding paragraph.
+See "TAX RATE LIMITATIONS- Public Hearing and Voter-Approval Tax Rate" herein.
+The maximum voted M&O Tax rate for the District is \$1.50 per \$100 of taxable assessed valuation as approved by the voters at an election held for such purpose on November 11, 1975, under Article 2784e-1, Texas Revised Statutes Annotated (now codified as Section 45.003, Texas Education Code).

-HB 3 established the following maximum M&O tax rate per \$100 of taxable value that may be adopted by independent school districts, such as the District, for the 2019 and subsequent tax years:
+HB 3 established the following maximum M&O tax rate per \$100 of taxable value that may be adopted by independent school districts, such as the District, for the 2020 and subsequent tax years: